toptensoftware/XSExtra/readme.md

 	{
 	}

 Right click on the file in Solution explorer, and choose Duplicate.
 Enter a new name, say "MyNewClass" and press OK.
-You'll get a new file `MyNewClass` with the same project settings containing this:
+You'll get a new file `MyNewClass.cs` with the same project settings containing this:

 	using System;